flutter/website/custom-fonts.md

 );
 ```

-This is also how the package itself should create the style.
+If the package internally uses the font it defines, it should still specify
+the `package` argument when creating the text style as in the example above.

-A package can also provide font files in its `lib/` folder which will not automatically be
+A package can also provide font files without declaring a font.
+These files
+should then be in the `lib/` folder of the package.
+The font files will not
-included in the app.
-Instead the app can use these selectively when declaring a font.
+automatically be bundled in the app, instead the app can use these
+selectively when declaring a font.
 Suppose a package named `my_package` has:

 ```
 lib/fonts/Raleway-Medium.ttf